reflectometry/refl1d/doc/getting_started/server.rst

 taking a few jobs at a time from the dispatcher so that other clusters can share the load.

-The choice of queuing system is set in jobqueue/server.py.

 Cluster
 =======